-The Chickasaws were removed from their traditional homeland, including parts of present-day Mississippi, Alabama, Kentucky and Tennessee, beginning in 1837 and continuing into the 1890s.
+The Chickasaws were removed from their traditional Homeland, consisting of parts of present-day Mississippi, Alabama, Kentucky and Tennessee, beginning in 1837 and continuing into the 1890s.
 Upon Removal, the Chickasaws found themselves limited and bound to the Choctaw Nation's constitution and laws in their new land.